AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Introduction

 \section{Introduction}

-In recent years, the field of computer vision has undergone significant expansion, driving transformative changes across various domains such as autonomous driving, urban planning, and environmental monitoring.
-These advanced technologies are set to revolutionize transportation by reducing traffic accidents, easing congestion, and mitigating urban air pollution through improved vehicle operations \citep{dilek2023computer, fan2024enhancing, mavrokapnidis2021community}.
-Central to these advancements is the robustness and accuracy of object classification and localization algorithms, which depend critically on the quality and diversity of the training datasets available.
-However, the development of these technologies is hampered by a crucial challenge: the lack of diverse, eye-level vehicle images in desired classes.
+In recent years, the field of computer vision has undergone significant expansion, leading to transformative changes across various domains such as autonomous driving, urban planning, and environmental monitoring.
+These advanced technologies may catalyze improvements in transportation, leading to reduced traffic accidents, easing congestion, and mitigating urban air pollution through improved vehicle operations \citep{dilek2023computer, fan2024enhancing, mavrokapnidis2021community}.
+Central to these advancements is the robustness and accuracy of vehicle classification and localization algorithms, which depend critically on the quality and diversity of the training datasets available.
+These technologies are continuously being developed to enhance vehicle detection for various applications, ranging from the detection of polluting vehicles \citep{nisha2025improved} to the handling of corner cases in autonomous driving \citep{lu2024realistic}.
+Such advancements underscore the critical need for a broad spectrum of vehicle images within specific categories to support these technologies.

 Vision-based localization methods, despite their reliance on optimal lighting conditions and susceptibility to obstructions, stand out due to their robust performance in familiar settings.
 These methods excel by recognizing visual features to enhance navigation and obstacle detection, providing rich contextual data that not only enhances system functionality but also ensures a comprehensive environmental understanding \citep{lu2021real}.
 Nonetheless, the efficacy of these classification and localization models hinges on access to varied and extensive datasets.
 Public datasets frequently lack adequate eye-level vehicle representations—essential for autonomous driving and roadside surveillance applications.
 Furthermore, these datasets often do not include detailed or desired vehicle categorizations, thereby limiting their practical utility.
 This is further exacerbated by the presence of smaller or partial vehicles in the background which are not annotated.
 All these shortcomings can adversely affect the performance of vision-based localization machine learning models tasked with operating in dynamic, real-world settings.